-|2 Tickets to the Movies||140 RMB||120 RMB||110 RMB||85 RMB||60 RMB|
+|2 Tickets to the Movies||140||120||110||85||60|

 Continue reading below to also learn more about additional factors to consider to further understand the cost of living in China.

-It may come as little surprise that you can anticipate paying a significant chunk of your salary to live in first-tier cities like Shanghai, Beijing, Shenzhen, and Guangzhou.
+It may come as little surprise that you can anticipate paying a significant chunk of your salary to live in tier one cities like Shanghai, Beijing, Shenzhen, and Guangzhou.

 Although expensive, living in these cities affords you the opportunity to enjoy more than just the Chinese culture.
 You’re also afforded a more luxurious lifestyle than in other cities, which includes:

-- Quality nightlife
+- Quality nightlife;

-- Vibrant music scene
+- Vibrant music scene;

-- Regular sporting events
+- Regular sporting events;

-- Access to excellent international foods and Western restaurants
+- Access to excellent international foods and Western restaurants;

-- Advanced infrastructure with extensive public transportation
+- Advanced infrastructure with extensive public transportation;

 - Many other amenities.

-Yet more affordable cities do come at a cost in that they have less vibrant atmospheres and may not feature many comforts you find in first-tier cities like a Starbucks on every major avenue or a subway system.
-Jobs in second-tier cities also come with lower salaries as well, which is something to also consider before choosing where to live in China.
+Yet more affordable cities do come at a cost in that they have less vibrant atmospheres and may not feature many comforts you find in first-tier cities like a Starbucks on every major avenue or luxuries such as the extensive Beijing subway system.

 Lifestyle Considerations | Cost of Living

-If you are someone that lives for nightlife and looking forward to hitting up bars and nightclubs in China, be prepared to run up an expensive tab with each night out.
+If you are someone that lives for Beijing nightlife and looking forward to hitting up bars and nightclubs in China, be prepared to run up an expensive tab with each night out.

 Your choice in lifestyle is probably the biggest factor in determining the cost of living in China

+- Do You Enjoy Alcohol?
 No matter the city, bars in China can be pricey and drinks are similar to Western prices where you can expect paying around 50 RMB (US$7.50) per drink.

+- What are Your Eating Habits?
 Your eating habits can also weigh heavily into your overall cost of living in China.
 As the typical meal at restaurants in China is comparably cheaper than in Western countries, it is overly tempting to eat out for the majority of your meals.

 This is exactly what happened to me when I first moved to China in 2013.
 For months I frequented typical hole-in-the-wall joints with a meal at a sit-down place here and there until I discovered that I was spending 25% of my monthly income on meals!